 Healthy Green Bean Casserole

-Typical green bean casseroles bathe ingredients in a heavy cream sauce and top them with buttered breadcrumbs or cheese.
-Our healthier version saves about 160 calories and 12 grams of saturated fat compared to a traditional recipe.
+Typical green bean casseroles bathe ingredients in a heavy cream sauce.
+Our healthy version has fewer calories and fat, thanks to a homemade roux.

 To make your own fresh breadcrumbs, trim crusts from whole-wheat bread.
 Tear bread into pieces and process in a food processor until coarse crumbs form.
 One slice of bread makes about 1/2 cup fresh breadcrumbs.

 Variation: to add extra flavor to the cream sauce, at the end of Step 3 stir in 1 tablespoon chopped fresh herbs, such as thyme, sage or parsley.
 Or make it cheesy by stirring in 1/2 cup shredded or crumbled cheese, such as Gruyère, Swiss, Cheddar or blue cheese.

 Roast green beans (Step 2) up to 30 minutes ahead.
 Prepare the sauce (Step 3), cover and refrigerate for up to 1 day; gently reheat until steaming before combining with the green beans.